sevyharris/MonteCoffee/documentation/tutorials/coox.rst

      for i, k in enumerate(sorted(list(set(CNS)))):
          stypes[k] = i

-Now we can create a site, free of adsorbates, for each surface atom with a site-type that corresponds to the coordination number:
+Now we can create a site, free of adsorbates, for each surface atom with a :code:`stype` that corresponds to the coordination number:

 .. code-block:: python